-A Food Safety Management System that is designed to help organisations to meet the requirements for a food safety management system that combines the following generally recognized key elements to ensure food safety along the food chain, up to the point of final consumption:
+A Food Safety Management System that is designed to help organisations to meet the requirements and combines the following generally recognized key elements to ensure food safety along the food chain, up to the point of final consumption:

 — Interactive communication;